Who do we help

 Step down care (help leaving hospital) following prolonged hospital admission or major surgery (e.g. spinal rods) can also be arranged to support parents prior to going home.

-In addition to conventional medical and pharmacological approaches, with agreement from the child/young person’s consultant we can offer complimentary therapies i.e. reflexology, aromatherapy, reiki etc. to aid symptom management (link to complementary therapy section).
+In addition to conventional medical and pharmacological approaches, with agreement from the child/young person’s consultant we can offer complementary therapies i.e. reflexology, aromatherapy, reiki etc. to aid symptom management.

 We do not have a specific day care service.
 However, many of our services and activities can be accessed as a planned day case.
 This includes hydrotherapy, complementary therapies, music and play therapies.
 Our successful ‘parents and tots’ group runs fortnightly and provides a gentle introduction to all hospice services for very young children.
 Some of our young adults access the hospice for an immersive bath not available to them at home.